Tiberias23/Chat_program/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-For more details, see the `LICENSE` file.

 ## Contact

 If you have any questions or suggestions, please open an issue with the tag question.